If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 - Manually Adjustable – You should opt for a manually adjustable jack plate if you fish with the same setup every time.
 It provides a continuous range of height, allowing you to move the mounted engine up and down.

-- Electric/Hydraulic Adjustable – If you fish with different gear, then it’s better to go for a hydraulic adjustable jack plate.
+- Electric/Hydraulic Adjustable – If you fish with different gear, it’s better to go for a hydraulic adjustable jack plate.
 It allows you to make quick changes before fishing.

 How Does a Jack Plate Works in Rough Waters?